 - Inflammatory bowel disease (ulcerative colitis or Crohn’s disease)

 See the American Cancer Society for more on risk factors.

 The National Institute of Cancer has developed a risk colorectal cancer risk assessment.
 Check your risk.

 - Fecal Occult Blood Test (FOBT)

 A lab test performed at Welia Health that looks for hidden or invisible blood in your bowel movements.
 This test finds tiny amounts of blood that can’t be seen by just looking at your bowel movements.

 Your provider may prescribe Cologuard, an at-home test where a kit is shipped directly to your home.
 There may be additional out-of-pocket expenses incurred with Cologuard.
 Please call your insurance company to learn if it is covered by your insurance policy.

-Please note: a referral from your primary provider is needed to schedule a colonoscopy.
-To make an appointment with one of our Family Medicine providers, call Welia Health at 800.245.5671 or schedule using MyChart.
+A referral from your primary provider is needed to schedule a colonoscopy.
+To make an appointment with one of our Family Medicine providers, call 320.679.1313 or log onto MyChart.